 Sonoma Dispensary - Sonoma Valley Cannabis GroupFor responsible health care policy

 Congratulations!
 We did it.
 After 3 and-a-half long years of cajoling and discussion, the city of Sonoma will permit 2 walk-in retail cannabis dispensaries.
-However, the first dispensary will likely not open until late summer.
+However, the first dispensary will likely not open until first quarter of 2022.
 And an overly-long and burdonsome process has yet to begin on selecting an applicant for the second.
 See our posts for the latest news on the process.

 This campaign was never about making it easier for “stoners to get their weed”, as many of the opposition would like to think.
 It was always about the patients.
 Always.
 Now, the essential services that dispensaries provide will become readily available within our own community.
 Those being treated for medical problems will no longer have to make a 2+ hour round trip drive to obtain medicinal cannabis.
 The lives of our seniors and the disabled who may not have vehicles or are on fixed incomes will be less stressful and difficult.
 In turn, the city will benefit from new jobs and an additional source of tax revenue.
 It can also take pride in furthering a progressive vision that improves the quality of its residents’ lives.